 HOW TO GET TO HORNLIHUTTE HIKING TRAIL

-Hornlihutte hike starts at Schwarszee.
-You could hike from Zermatt but there isn’t too much to see on the way (compared to the view at the top) but don’t let that stop you.
+The Hornlihutte hike starts at Schwarszee for most people.
+You could hike from Zermatt but there isn’t too much to see on the way up (compared to the view at the top) but don’t let that stop you.
 To get to Schwarszee to start the hike you will need to ride the cable car from the Zermatt Bergbahn.
 The last cable car down is 4:30 pm so either be back at Schwarzsee by then or you are walking down.

 The cable cars are open every day from 8:30 to 4:30 but you can check here on the website to double-check the updated timings.